Facepunch/Facepunch.Steamworks/README.md

 var client = new Facepunch.Steamworks.Client( 252490 );
 ```

 Replace 252490 with the appid of your game.
+This should be a singleton - you should only create one client, right at the start of your game.

-The client is disposable, so when you're done you should probably call..
+The client is disposable, so when you're closing your game should probably call..

 ```csharp
 client.Dispose();